-Juvenile Attorney serving the entire Central and Easter Connecticut including Hartford, Middlesex, Tolland, Windham, and New London counties
+Juvenile Attorney serving Central and Eastern Connecticut, including Hartford, Middlesex, Tolland, Windham, and New London Counties

-J. Christopher Llinas is a former Connecticut prosecutor who is now practicing as a criminal defense juvenile lawyer from his office in Hebron, Connecticut.
+J. Christopher Llinas is a former prosecutor and public defender who is now practicing as a criminal defense juvenile lawyer from his office in Hebron, Connecticut.

 A delinquent act is one committed by a child under the age of 18 that, if committed by an adult, would be a crime.